36 Quai des Orfèvres (film): Plot

 Two Prefecture of Police officers: Léo Vrinks (Daniel Auteuil), head of the BRI and Denis Klein (Gérard Depardieu), head of the BRB, both in Paris, wish to succeed their superior, the chief of the criminal police (André Dussolier), who is being promoted.
 Success depends on catching a murderous and highly active gang of armoured-car robbers.
 Another source of rivalry is that Camille (Valeria Golino), Vrinks' wife, used to be Klein's lover.

-Vrinks is an effective detective with loyal subordinates, and some unsavory informants.
+Vrinks is an effective detective with loyal subordinates and some unsavory informants.
 Klein, who has questionable ethics, is less accomplished.
 Consequently, his marriage is strained and he drinks heavily.
 Vrinks helps people such as a bartender, who is raped and beaten by Bruno (Ivan Franek) while being robbed.
-Vrinks and his team kidnap Bruno, drive him to a forest, strip and bind him, give him a mock execution, push him into an open grave, warn him to leave her alone and abandon him.
+Vrinks and his team kidnap Bruno, drive him to a forest where they strip and bind him, give him a mock execution, push him into an open grave, warn him to leave the bartender alone, and then abandon him.

 Vrinks' use of informants backfires when one on weekend release from prison, Silien (Roschdy Zem), tricks him into being his getaway driver when he murders a gangster whose testimony convicted him.
 Silien, in a quid pro quo for Vrinks' providing an alibi and keeping silent, tells him about the gang's personnel and hideout.
-Vrink, implicated in the murder, has little choice but to agree.
+Vrinks, implicated in the murder, has little choice but to agree.
 The victim was an informant of Klein, who suspects Silien of involvement.

 Vrinks' team stake out the hideout, with Klein's team as backup but, on the verge of arrests, Klein ignores procedure and drunkenly approaches the gang.
 While most are still apprehended, an alerted car load open fire, killing Vrinks' best friend and taking a detective hostage.
 Later, she escapes and one of the criminals is caught and another shot while trying to force a roadblock.

 An investigation is launched into the detective's death, but one of Klein's informants coincidentally introduces him to a prostitute who witnessed the murder by Silien.
 Discovering Vrinks' role, Klein ensures he is prosecuted, meaning that Vrinks' evidence on the gang arrest is inadmissible and Klein exonerated of blame.
 He offers Camille help but she rejects him.
 While under arrest, awaiting proceedings, Vrinks disarms his guards, to allow him talk to his wife Camille in the court corridor.